jokey2k/lugcampkasse/README.md

 **What can it do?**

-  * Realtime push notifications with Juggernaut
+  * Realtime push notifications (no Node.js usage any more, yey!)
   * Past bills
   * Voucher handling
+  * Scanning codes with a second device
+    * To do that, just scan your cashier-allowed code, type in password, scan again and click "activate"

 **What you need beforehand**